Scientific Forecaster Discussion

 National Weather Service San Diego California

-night and morning coastal low clouds and patchy fog will return for
+and night and morning low clouds and fog along the coast.
+Slight

 Discussion...for extreme southwestern California including Orange...